 Why it’s important to deep clean your house

-Germs are everywhere!
-Deep cleaning your house after the change of seasons needs to happen to get rid of all the dirt and grime!
-You can’t see germs, so you need to be certain that you’re being proactive in your cleaning methods.
+Germs and dirt are everywhere!
+Deep cleaning your house after the change of seasons needs to happen to get rid of all the dirt and grime.

 How often should you deep clean your house?

-This can vary…but at a minimum, you should deep clean your home at least 4 times a year.
+This can vary…but at a minimum, you should deep clean your home at least 4 times a year or seasonally.
 Many people don’t tend to do this, but it’s a goal to strive for!
 Make it a plan to clean after Winter, Spring, Summer, and Fall!

 How to deep clean my house in a day